-The Conwy Ale Trail runs through Conwy borough, travelling from Llandudno coast to Conwy Marina.
-Following on from the success of previous trails we’ve decided to start a brand new event to take place twice a year.
+The Conwy Real Ale Trail runs through Conwy borough, travelling from Llandudno coast to Conwy Marina.
+Following on from the success of previous trails, we’ve decided to start a brand new event to take place twice a year.
 Interested in joining us?
-The first of the two trails this year is on 6th May.
-You can buy your ticket in advance from any of the participating pubs.
+The first of the two trails this year is on 6th May with the second on the 23rd September.
+You can buy your tickets in advance from any of the participating pubs or online.
 Enjoy!

 £12 per ticket in advance available from any participating pub or £15 on the day (no admin fees if you buy at the pub)

 Conwy Ale Trail

 The Albert is a family-friendly, popular food and real ale pub in the heart of Llandudno.
 It prides itself on serving a hearty mix of homecooked meals, accompanied by a mix of local and popular ales, beers, wines and spirits and topped off with friendly, welcoming service.

 The Rhos Fynach, now a beautifully restored pub and restaurant, was originally a 12th century monastery with secret tunnels linking it to the nearby tiny, 6th century, Chapel of St Trillo.
 This was the home to the monks who fished the weir off Rhos Point to provide the catch for the larger monastery in Conwy at the time.
 The oldest building in the area, built in 1181 AD, Rhos Fynach (literally meaning ‘Monk’s Marsh’) offers haven, nourishment AND history for the weary traveller or the holidaying family!

 Serving traditional ales and a constant roaring fire are still one of the many fine features available making this a favourite place to rest a while.